SPARK Overview

 subprogram.
 This prevents setting SPARK_Mode

-to On for subunits of
+to On for local units of

 a unit with SPARK_Mode